ANALYSIS-As DeSantis readies 2024 presidential bid, Florida lawmakers hand him fresh ammo

 On Tuesday, DeSantis signed a bill that forbids asset managers in the state from using environmental, social and governance (ESG) considerations when making investment decisions and prohibits banks from denying loans based on borrowers' political beliefs.

-He has said he expects the legislature to finish a bill this week that would eliminate funding for diversity and inclusion programs at Florida's public universities.
+The legislature on Wednesday sent DeSantis a bill that includes a series of reforms for Florida's higher-education system and eliminates funding for diversity and inclusion programs at public universities.

-He also is waiting for lawmakers to amend last year's law prohibiting gender-identity instruction to young students to add a ban on educators using pronouns different than the one a student was born with.
+Lawmakers also expanded last year's controversial law that prohibits gender-identity instruction to include more grade levels and added a ban on educators using pronouns different than the one a student was born with.

 Legislators are still wrangling over a bill that would ban gender-affirming care for minors, and it remains unclear whether a version will pass before the session ends Friday.